Formality properties of finitely generated groups and Lie algebras: Seifert fibered manifolds

 If $e(\eta)\neq 0$, Corollary \ref{cor:seifertmodel} provides a quadratic model for our Seifert manifold.
-Taking the Lie algebra dual to this quadratic model and using \cite[Theorem 4.3.6]{Bibby-H14} or \cite[Theorem 3.1]{BMPP}, we obtain that the Malcev Lie algebra $\fm(\pi_{\eta})$ is isomorphic to the degree completion of the graded Lie algebra $L(\pi_{\eta})$.
+Taking the Lie algebra dual to this quadratic model and using \cite[Thm.~4.3.6]{Bibby-H14} or \cite[Thm.~3.1]{BMPP}, we infer that $\fm(\pi_{\eta})$ is isomorphic to the degree completion of the graded Lie algebra $L(\pi_{\eta})$.
 Furthermore, by formula \eqref{eq:quillen}, there is an isomorphism $\gr(\fm(\pi_{\eta};\k))\cong \gr(\pi_{\eta};\k)$.
 This completes the proof. \end{proof}